Timur-Maistermind/Machine-Learning-Roadmap/README.md

 ---

+# 🎯 Who is this roadmap for?
+- ✅ Data Science beginners who are looking for a practical step-by-step guide.
+- ✅ Data Scientists who aim to level up skills for a job change or promotion.
+- ✅ Data Scientists who are looking to refresh their knowledge and prepare for interviews.
+- ✅ Data Scientists who want to level up skills in a specific domain, e.g. Optimization.

 # 📚 Download Machine Learning Roadmap as a PDF.
 The PDF version includes comments on each course, making the roadmap easier to follow and convenient to have on hand.